govau/service-manual/content/starting-team/digital-capability-team/how-deliver.md

 ---
 Often teams will have people of different levels of experience, but their individual experience is not a clear measure of the team’s digital capability.

-A team with people who have a low levels of experience may have high digital capability because they are:
+A team of people who have low levels of experience may have high digital capability because they are:

 -  passionate about meeting user needs
 -  led by a very experienced product manager